iRIS Online Application System: Info and FAQs

 iRIS enables online tracking, review, post-approval compliance activities and data management.
 The system also functions as a document repository, providing you with easy access to study records and documents.
 You can use iRIS anywhere you have internet access, connecting research partners around the world.
 Training is available.

-Toggle ItemHow do I get access to iRISMore information coming soon
+Toggle ItemHow do I get access to iRIS

-Toggle ItemHow often should I save my work?Both MyAccess and iRIS will automatically log you out if you are inactive in the system.
-As such, we recommend that you save your work regularly.
+Toggle ItemHow often should I save my work?iRIS will automatically log you out if you are inactive in the system.
+Please click on the “save and continue” button (in the upper right corner) regularly; especially when you plan to be away from your computer.

 Toggle ItemWhat are the benefits of using the iRIS system?Here are just a few of the benefits that the iRIS system offers to investigators and their support staff: